 As a Graydon partner, he dedicates himself to helping clients achieve their goals – and more than that, to helping them define their highest goals.

 “They may not always know what the best goal is.
 For me, helping a client find that clear focus and then start moving toward it is one of the most important functions I can serve.”

 Lee provides clients with prompt, practical and usable legal advice.
 His goal is to make your problems become his problems.
 That way you can focus on running your business and sleep a bit better at night.
 Lee helps public and private employers of all sizes address employee issues.
 This covers the entire lifecycle of an employee: hiring issues, performance problems, payment/overtime issues, leaves of absence (including FMLA), non-competition agreements, discipline and discharge.
 He also represents unionized companies in collective bargaining negotiations, union organizing campaigns, grievances and arbitrations.
 Lee represents employers in matters before the Equal Employment Opportunity Commission (EEOC), Office of Civil Rights (OCR), Ohio Civil Rights Commission (OCRC), Occupational Safety & Health Administration (OSHA), U.S. Department of Labor (DOL), Ohio Department of Commerce, State Employment Relations Board (SERB) and the National Labor Relations Board (NLRB).
 He also represents clients in state and federal courts.
-Lee currently serves at chair of Graydon's Labor & Employment Group.
+Lee currently serves at on the Firm's Executive Committee.